Doodleverse/dash_doodler/README.md

 * image printing now in the main app function rather than subfunction, aids incorporation into more sophisticated callback workflows

+11/10/20
+* added sliders for CRF and RF downsample factors
+* fixed bug that causes error when no files present upon launch
+* fixed bug that caused incorrect colormap on color label outputs where nodata also present (orthomosaics)
+* automatically selects colormap based on number of classes (G10 for up to 10, Light24 for up to 24)
+* tested on large set of orthomosaics and other types of imagery
+* 6-stack no longer used in CRF (too slow).
+Back to RGB.
+Later will add 6-stack as an option, or individual bands as options (like for RF)
+* resize now uses nearest nearest (order 0 polynomial) interpolation rather than linear.
+Makes more sense for discrete values
+* callback context now passed to segmentation function
+* `app.py` is now `appyCRF.py` and now uses CRF with fixed RF inputs, and different defaults for MU and THETA
+* median filter size adjustments no longer force redoing of segmentation.
+Instead, it disables the segmentation so after you have set the new median filter kernel size, recheck the compute/show segmentation box

 ## <a name="roadmap"></a>Roadmap

 * Maybe a button to reset the coefficients to the defaults? [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)